-This year’s invitation-only Power Breakfast is hosted by Juliet Kinsman, founding editor of the Mr and Mrs Smith guides and now eco-travel consultants Bouteco.
-Join us at The Business Theatre, 8:30 - 9:30am on Wednesday 17th October, as renowned critics Giles Coren, Fiona Duncan and Grace Dent join Juliet and share their views on what makes the ultimate hospitality experience.
+This year’s invitation-only Power Breakfast was hosted by Juliet Kinsman, founding editor of the Mr and Mrs Smith guides and now eco-travel consultants Bouteco.
+Hoteliers Joined us at The Business Theatre, 8:30 - 9:30am on Wednesday 17th October, as renowned critics Giles Coren, Fiona Duncan and Grace Dent joined Juliet and shared their views on what makes the ultimate hospitality experience.

 FOUNDING EDITOR, BOUTECO

 Meeting philanthropic hoteliers and working with award-winning luxury-travel brands all over the inspired Juliet Kinsman to set up Bouteco to share the most inspiring stories of sustainability.
 As a freelance journalist and hotel expert Juliet has spent much of the last two decades celebrating the world’s most special places to stay.
 Louis Vuitton City Guides author for London and New York, and founding editor of Mr & Mrs Smith, her design and travel articles appear in the Evening Standard to Condé Nast Traveller.
 Notting Hill is home, but New York City and Bali are among the destinations from which she regularly shares tips on her instagram @julietkinsman

 BRITISH FOOD WRITER AND TELEVISION PRESENTER